 We actually got to tour Grassini Vineyards and get an inside look at how the wine is made and learned the rich history of the winery.
 Which brought me to another question – If you had your own winery, what would you call it?

-Back at Sunstone Winery, we got to take part in an awesome culinary experience where we were taught by an actual chef how to make our own risotto.
+Back at Sunstone Winery, we got to take part in an awesome culinary experience.
+We were taught by an actual chef how to make our own risotto.
 If I may say so myself, I think mine turned out pretty well!
 We then enjoyed dinner, though our actual risotto was not on the menu.

 I guess it’s hard to believe for some of you who’ve been following me on Instagram lately, given some of the most extreme activities I’ve taken part in this year alone – from car racing at the speedway to tightroping over crocodiles (I’m exaggerating on that last one).
 However, deep down inside, I’m just a big huge “fraidy-cat” who gives in to peer pressure.

-On day 3, we got to visit the coastal regions of Santa Barbara and drown down the Ventura Harbor, where we’d set aboard a ship and ride over to the Channel Islands.
+On day 3, we got to visit the coastal regions of Santa Barbara and drove down the Ventura Harbor.
+There, we’d set aboard a ship and ride over to the Channel Islands.
 Sounds relaxing right?

 Then he asks, “Is there anyone who does not want to do this?”
-The fraidy-cat I am wanted to scream “MEEEE,” but the girl who gives in to peer pressure looked at the other scared faces in the group and saw that since no one else was backing out, I could do this too.
+The fraidy-cat in me wanted to scream “MEEEE!”
+But the girl who gives in to peer pressure?
+Well, she looked at the other scared faces in the group.
+Since no one else was backing out, I decided to go for it.

-And I’m so glad I did because afterwards, it truly felt like my Kia family had bonded in a way like never before and I personally felt this overwhelming sense of achievement and courage that I still reflect on months later. 🙂
+And I’m so glad I did it!
+It truly felt like my Kia family had bonded in a way like never before.
+I personally felt this overwhelming sense of achievement and courage that I still reflect on months later. 🙂

 Following our kayaking adventure, we had the ultimate send off dinner aboard the Channel Cat luxury yacht.
-We were still pretty high off of the day’s adventure and we just had a chance to celebrate the moment and enjoy life.
+We were still pretty high off of the day’s adventure.
+So this was a chance to celebrate the moment and enjoy life.
 Something, sadly, we don’t do enough of sometimes.

-The next morning, we were pretty sore from all of the rigorous kayaking and almost wishing we could get a massage again.
+The next morning, we were pretty sore from all of rigorous kayaking; almost wishing we could get a massage again.
 However, it was time to say good bye.
-It was an amazing experience and a trip of many firsts and I will forever look back so fondly of my time in Santa Barbara!
+It was an amazing experience and a trip of many firsts and I will never forget this Santa Barbara Experience!